rayeni/pandas_data_cleaner/README.md

 I acknowledge that this tool needs a lot of refinement.
 That is where you come in.
 For bug reports and feature requests, open an issue [here](https://github.com/rayeni/pandas_data_cleaner/issues)

+When submitting a bug report, please include the following:

+* The error message in the CLI.
+* The operation that caused the error.
+* If possible, the dataset you are using.

 ## License

 Licensed under [BSD](https://github.com/rayeni/pandas_data_cleaner/blob/main/LICENSE.txt)